-Master Class: Lessons On Raising The Bar From A University of Maryland Professor
+Master Class: A University of Maryland Professor On The Problem With Playing Small

 A short 8 miles from Washington, DC sits the University of Maryland (UMD), a leading research university and home to over 30,000 students.
 For the greater Washington area, the college town has been a boon– credited for high ranking sports achievements, academic honors, and helping revamp the city of College Park.